Search

 1. Display Brite as an option on your site

-POST /api/session.create_bank_account_selection
+POST /api/data_solutions.create_reports

 <script>new Brite([token])</script>

-POST /api/session.get
+POST /api/data_solutions.get_reports

-Request to create a session
+Request to create Reports

-Host: sandbox.britepaymentgroup.com
+Sandbox: sandbox.britepaymentgroup.com

 Content-Type: application/json